emilianoyoung/ai/_posts/_archive/2019-11-26-uga-researchers-receive-grant-to-study-self-driving-cars.md

 ---
 category: news
 title: "UGA researchers receive grant to study self-driving cars"
 excerpt: "The team will research ways for self-driving cars to communicate amongst themselves and create algorithms for the cars to work in “ environments full of uncertainty,” according to the release.
-Researchers will harness artificial intelligence and machine learning techniques to try to make the system learn from data and identify patterns."
+Researchers will harness artificial intelligence and ..."
-publishedDateTime: 2019-11-26T13:06:00Z
+publishedDateTime: 2019-11-26T13:04:00Z
 sourceUrl: https://www.redandblack.com/uganews/uga-researchers-receive-grant-to-study-self-driving-cars/article_ac7078ae-1001-11ea-9bd8-a3548c1a93ff.html
 type: article
 quality: 24